dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2531: Creative professionals enhance cultural and social depth.
+### T2531: Society would lack creativity and emotional depth without writers and artists.

 |Support|
 |---|